 Our information systems, and those of our third-party service providers and vendors, are vulnerable to an increasing threat of continually evolving cybersecurity risks.
 These risks may take the form of malware, computer viruses, cyber threats, extortion, employee error, malfeasance, system errors or other types of risks, and may occur from inside or outside of our organization.
 Cybersecurity risk is increasingly difficult to identify and quantify and cannot be fully mitigated because of the rapid evolving nature of the threats, targets and consequences.
 Additionally, unauthorized parties may attempt to gain access to these systems or our information through fraud or other means of deceiving our third-party service providers, employees or vendors.
 Our operations depend, in part, on how well we and our suppliers protect networks, equipment, information technology ("IT") systems and software against damage from several threats.
 We have entered into agreements with third parties for hardware, software, telecommunications and other services in connection with our operations.
-Our operations and mining operations also depend on the timely maintenance, upgrade and replacement of networks, equipment, IT systems and software, as well as preemptive expenses to mitigate the risks of failures.
+Our operations and mining operations also depend on the timely maintenance, upgrade and replacement of networks, equipment, IT systems and software, as well as pre-emptive expenses to mitigate the risks of failures.
+In addition, we continually train our personnel on the information security risks and provide tools to each individual in order that they can help to protect our IT systems and mitigate the cybersecurity risk.
 However, if we are unable or delayed in maintaining, upgrading or replacing our IT systems and software, the risk of a cyber security incident could materially increase.
 Any of these and other events could result in information system failures, delays and/or increases in capital expenses.
 The failure of information systems or a component of information systems could, depending on the nature of any such failure, adversely impact our reputation and results of operations.

 In addition, targeted attacks on our systems (or on systems of third parties that we rely on), failure or non-availability of a key IT system or a breach of security measures designed to protect our IT systems could result in disruptions to our operations through delays or the corruption and destructions of our data, extensive personal injury, property damage, loss of confidential information or financial or reputational risks.
-As the threat landscape is ever-changing, we must make continuous mitigation efforts, including: risk prioritized controls to protect against known and emerging threats; tools to provide automated monitoring and alerting; and backup and recovery systems to restore systems and return to normal operations.
+As the threat landscape is ever-changing, we must make continuous mitigation efforts, including: risk prioritized controls to protect against known and emerging threats; tools to provide automated monitoring and alerting; backup and recovery systems to restore systems and return to normal operations; and continue to evolve our training program to educate all of our personnel on the threats and information security risks.
+In addition, in 2021 our cybersecurity tools and program will be externally audited in order to measure compliance against best in class information security standards.
 However, there can be no assurance that our ability to monitor for or mitigate cybersecurity risks will be fully effective, and we may fail to identify cybersecurity breaches or discover them in a timely way.

-Although to date we have not experienced any known material losses or interruptions to our day-to-day operations, there can be no assurance that we will not experience any such losses or interruptions in the future.
+Although to date we have not experienced any known material losses or interruptions to our day-to-day operations, and have not experienced an information security breach in the past five years, there can be no assurance that we will not experience any such breach, loss or interruption in the future.
 Our risk and exposure to these matters cannot be fully mitigated because of, among other things, the evolving nature of these threats.